Reinoptland/developer-resources/src/PLAN.md

 # Feature: Display all resources and their websites

-- hardcode state
+- X hardcode state
-- Create component
+- X Create component
 - Get selector to run
   - Build a selector (export it)
   - Import the selector